DEGAS 2

 Collisional Radiative Model for Hydrogen

 This data file describes the "multi-step" ionization and recombination of hydrogen.
 Namely, at typical fusion plasma densities, the collisional and radiative processes that excite and de-excite the electron in the hydrogen atom occur at similar rates.
 A collisional radiative model provides effective ionization and recombination rates that account for the contributions of the excited states without them having to be considered explicitly in the transport code (i.e., DEGAS 2).
 For more on collisional radiative models in general, see Sec.
-2.8 of the User's Manual.
+2.9 of the User's Manual.
 The data file consists of tables of these rates as functions of the electron density and temperature; the file contains only minimal documentation.
 A more comprehensive description can be found in Sec.
-2.8.1 of the User's Manual.
+2.9.1 of the User's Manual.
+One can also find the version history of this file.

 Collisional Radiative Model for Helium